WLRF: Broadcast history

 "C-107.1" had been getting more involved in the community under the direction of G.M.
 Richard Esbenshade and air talent Gregg "Allen" Robison and John "The Madman" Madden.
 In addition to carrying syndicated talk hosts Glenn Beck and Jason Lewis, WEXC also started to air Donny Osmond's syndicated morning show.
 Most recently, the station was involved in one of several "Tea Parties" being held all across the country.
-C-107 also sponsored live concert events and giveaways for Kennywood and Waldameer Amusement Parks.
+C-107 also sponsored live concert events and giveaways for Kennywood and Waldameer & Water World amusement parks.

 Harold Glunt died on January 22, 2010; his son subsequently put all of the Beacon stations up for sale.
 As of Friday, September 10, 2010, a sale of WEXC, WGRP and WLOA to Educational Media Foundation for $225,000 was announced, with an intent to spin off WGRP and WLOA to separate owners.
-The Hot AC format was dropped to relay the "K-LOVE" Christian music network following the conclusion of a high school football game that evening.
+The hot AC format was dropped to relay the "K-Love" Christian music network following the conclusion of a high school football game that evening.
+EMF received assignment of the licenses of WEXC, WLOA and WGRP from Beacon Broadcasting on December 23, 2010.
+On January 7, 2011, soon after the Federal Communications Commission approved the sale of the station to EMF, WLVX became the new call letters for the station.
+It changed to WEXC, followed by WLRF, in 2026.